devramar/Productive-Commits/README.md

 # Productive-Commits
 This repository is to explain the concept of Productive Commits.
-Productive Commits are an attempt at conjoin the two worlds of handling commits i've seen attempted to be used:
+Productive Commits are an attempt to conjoin the two worlds of handling commits i've seen attempted to be used in the wild

-World one: Commits as a Development Tool
+## World one: Commits as a Development Tool
 This world is about enabling the developer to make as many commits as possible, and to use git as a version management tool while in active development.
 Little care is intended for individual commits, and meaning is obtained from the broader merging strategies.

-World two: Commits as a project management tool
+## World two: Commits as a project management tool
 This world is about using things such as pre-commit hooks or commit message schemes to enable productivity within the project.

+## What Productive Commits are Meant to Be (For my purpose, at least)
-I have qualms with both worlds, and they both have their pros and cons.
+I have qualms with both of these worlds, and they both have their own pros and cons.
 What Productive Commits are intended as are a way to bridge these two by using an optional commit message schema that's human readable & machine readable.
 The idea here is that you can commit as much as you'd like with normal messages for your own personal use, but when you have something productive you've done to your repository, you stage a productive commit.

-Using this idea, we now have more control over our repository:
+Using this idea, we now have more control over our repository, some arbitrary examples I plan on using:
  - We can wrap our pre-commit hooks so that they only run on a Productive Commit
  - When trying to analyse what might be included for something like a changelog, we can exclusive read productive commits, as they should be the only things containing pertinent broader information.